Tackling Climate Change

 3. Carbon Offsetting

 AirAsia has met two key requirements under ICAO's Carbon Offset and Reduction Scheme for International Aviation (CORSIA).
-In May 2021, all our airlines submitted independently verified carbon emissions reports for the year 2020.
+In April 2024, all our airlines submitted independently verified carbon emissions reports for the year 2023.
+As global emissions from international aviation remained well below the 2019 CORSIA baseline level, none of our airlines were required to offset our carbon emissions.

 4. SAF Strategy

-In Malaysia, AirAsia was invited by the Ministry of International Trade and Investment to join its newly established Task Force for the Exploration of Sustainable Aviation Energy Sources in April 2022.
+In Malaysia, AirAsia was invited by the Ministry of International Trade and Investment to join the Task Force for the Exploration of Sustainable Aviation Energy Sources in April 2022.
 The role of the task force to identify gaps and issues relating to the exploration of sustainable energy sources and develop policy recommendations that would address these gaps.
+We are also a member of the Malaysian National Task Force on SAF initiated by the Civil Aviation Authority of Malaysia.
+Through these engagements, AirAsia was able to refine its plans for SAF utilisation by identifying airports where SAF will be first available and forecasting SAF volumes that can be prospectively sourced from each of these locations.

 Waste Management